 If you need some wire to make an extension for your portable generator, you need to ensure to get the right kind of extension cords.

 The first thing you need to do is consider the environment and usage.
-If your extension cord is going to be used in the colds, wets, outdoor environments, you’d need a different type of extension cords.
+If your extension cord is going to be used in colds, wets, outdoor environments, you’d need a different type of extension cords.

 If you’re using a portable generator with extension cords to your house or RV (or for any other purposes), there are two types of cords that you should know.

 Let’s find out.